 You can find out more in our guide about crime and the legal system in the UK.

-If you are involved in an emergency and need to contact the police, you can call 999.
+If you encounter an emergency and must contact the police, call 999.
 For situations that aren’t emergencies, but still require police assistance, you can call 101.

 Our guide on emergency phone numbers in the UK will help make sure you know what to do in case of an emergency.